The Reggio Emilia approach to early years education

 Children are capable of taking an active role in their learning

-Children are seen as strong and capable protagonists in their own learning and the approach supports the opinion of each child.
+Children are seen as strong and capable protagonists in their own learning.
+The approach supports the opinion of each child.

-The belief is that every child understands how to construct learning on their own and have the ability to express their knowledge and understanding.
+The belief is that every child understands how to construct learning on their own.
+This gives them the ability to express their knowledge and understanding.

 Children possess 100 languages and should be encouraged to express themselves